Analysis

 Federal Loss = Guaranteed Volume × Default Rate × (1 − Recovery Rate) × Guarantee %

-Conclusion: The $10 billion Mannie Mac loan loss reserve is calibrated to the Manufacturing Finance Corporation Act's 4–5% loss rate assumption, and provides adequate coverage under base case conditions.
-Stress scenarios with default rates exceeding 7.7%, comparable to 2008–2009 crisis levels, would require additional appropriations.
+Conclusion: The $10 billion loan loss reserve is calibrated to the Manufacturing Finance Corporation Act's 4–5% loss rate assumption, providing adequate coverage under base case conditions.
+Stress scenarios exceeding 7.7% default rates would require additional appropriations.
 The first-loss bank structure (5% bank exposure before government guarantee) provides market discipline and reduces moral hazard.

 Cost of Inaction